 Property Preparation and Furnishings

-If you are letting your property, then you will have some tasks that are legally required which can be seen on our Preparing to Let page but there are some points which, although not legally required, we would highly recommend in order to ensure –
+If you are letting a flat or a house, then you will have some tasks that are legally required which can be seen on our Preparing to Let page but there are some points which, although not legally required, we would highly recommend in order to ensure –

 - Quicker tenant find

-- Fewer issues during tenancy and less problems at tenant changeovers
+- Fewer issues during the tenancy and fewer problems at tenant changeovers

 We will be happy to give guidance on any of these points

-Any appliances left in the property should be in good condition and working fully.
+Any appliances left in the property should be in good condition and working fully before you let a flat.
 Wherever possible please leave manuals for tenants, especially for the heating and hot water systems.
 Please remember also to notify of any maintenance cover you have in place.